The regularity problem for the Laplace equation in rough domains

 \section{From the regularity problem to the Dirichlet problem}

 In this section we will prove Theorem \ref{propoconverse}.
-That is, given a bounded corkscrew domain $\Omega\subset\R^{n+1}$ with uniformly $n$-rectifiable boundary, we suppose the regularity problem for the Laplacian is solvable in $L^{p}$ for some and $p\in (1,\infty)$, and then we have to show that the Dirichlet problem is solvable in $L^{p'}$.
+That is, given a bounded domain $\Omega\subset\R^{n+1}$ with $n$-AD-regular boundary, we suppose the regularity problem for the Laplacian is solvable in $L^{p}$ for some and $p\in (1,\infty)$, and then we have to show that the Dirichlet problem is solvable in $L^{p'}$.

 We need the following result.